 We all know that there are many factors that can affect someone's mental health, and there's definitely no “one size fits all” approach when it comes to identifying these causes.
-Just some of the factors that can affect one’s mental state can include physical health, personal relationships, work environment, lifestyle habits, and even how we feel in relation to our life purpose (or if one has been identified).
+Just some of the factors that can affect one’s mental health can include physical health, personal relationships, work environment, lifestyle habits, and even how we feel in relation to our life purpose (or if one has been identified).
 While traditional avenues such as prescriptions can be effective for treating some conditions, a holistic approach can aid immensely in waving goodbye to the black dog in your life.

 When you hear the words “holistic health” what do you think?
-Maybe herbal medicines come to mind, or you might even picture a group of yogis repeating “OMM” as they pose in some sort of downward dog.
+Maybe herbal medicines come to mind, or you might even picture a group of YOGIs repeating “OMM” as they pose in some sort of downward dog.
 Well... not quite.

-Taking a holistic approach to something means looking at the whole situation (or person), including their physical, emotional, social and spiritual wellbeing.
+Taking a holistic approach to mental health to something means looking at the whole situation (or person), including their physical, emotional, social and spiritual wellbeing.
 In using a holistic approach for mental health conditions, rather than looking at only one aspect of an individual’s life, it’s important to see the “big picture”, or holistic view, to address physical, mental and spiritual health.

 Hold on, how do I know if I'm suffering from a mental health condition?